IrvingZha0/lab-bcos/docs/FISCO-BCOS System Contract Introduction.md

 ### System Proxy

-SystemProxy.sol, the system proxy's implementation, implements a mapping service between routes and contract address and provides a unified entrace.
+SystemProxy.sol, the system proxy's implementation, implements a mapping service between routes and contract address and provides a unified entrance.
 In SystemProxy.sol, proxy is maintained by a mapping type variable '_routes'.
 The proxy data structure:

 ```python
 struct SystemContract {